bkielbasa/developer20/content/post/top-level-logging/index.md

 }
 ```

 The code looks straightforward.
-I noticed we sometimes put the logger to into other places too.
+I noticed we sometimes put the logger to into other places, too.
 The `myService` can be a good example.

 ```go
 type myService struct {